 “But won’t quality suffer?”

-Nobody gives a shit about quality of individual workers.
-There are tons of automated bug-fixing tools out there which can fix most of those quality problems in no time, and these younglings aren't hired to do manager jobs anyway.
-Most of these young men and women are carried away by the false promises of high salaries, glamorous lives and migration opportunities.
+Nobody gives a shit about the quality of individual workers.
+There are tons of automated bug-fixing tools out there which can fix most of those quality problems in no time, and these younglings aren’t hired to do manager jobs anyway.
+Most of these young men and women are carried away by the false promises of high salaries, glamorous lives, and migration opportunities.
 Please understand that there is no such thing in IT anymore.
 You will still get IT jobs, but not the kind you hope for, sorry.
 Coding jobs are reserved for the top 20% out of premier institutes because that is all that is required today.
 The rest will have to do with support, monitoring, CMS copy-paste and other such mundane jobs.

 The End of the Engineering Mania?